NCAR/xdev/MISSION.md

 ## Xdev Vision Statements

-We see two unique aspects of the future, described by two complimentary vision statements, with each vision of the future pertaining to one of the two elements in the Xdev Mission Statement:
+We see two unique aspects of the future, each pertaining to one of the two elements in the Xdev Mission Statement:

 1. We envision a future where scientists can interactively analyze datasets of